 MAT during fentanyl rehab in Palm Desert is one of the most effective treatments for fentanyl addiction.
 While MAT can help with withdrawal symptoms, it can also reduce the risk of relapse throughout a person’s early recovery.
 Therefore, Phoenix Rising Recovery offers MAT through all levels of care as needed.

-Fentanyl Rehab in Palm Desert, CA
+Begin Fentanyl Rehab in Palm Springs, California

 Fentanyl addiction can lead to many problems in a person’s life.
 This drug is also linked to the ongoing opioid problem in the United States.
-Fentanyl rehab in Palm Desert, California, is vital to prevent overdoses throughout Riverside County.
+Fentanyl rehab in Palm Springs, California, is vital to prevent overdoses throughout Riverside County.

 For this reason, Phoenix Rising Recovery is here for you or a loved one seeking recovery from fentanyl addiction.
 Visit our admissions page today to rise above your addiction.